rongkangw/tp/docs/UserGuide.md

 <box type="warning">

-**Caution:** When editing roles, the existing roles of the member will be removed i.e. adding of roles is not cumulative.
+**Caution:** When editing member roles, the existing roles of the member will be removed i.e. adding of member roles is not cumulative.
 </box>

 #### Locating members by name: `findMember`